lucho95/Pi-Ramanujan/README.md

 # Pi-Ramanujan
-Multithreading algorithm on Java for finding Pi
+Multithreading algorithm on Java for calculating Pi